asger-weirsoee/ArrTorrentCleaner/README.md

-# Sonarr Torrent Cleaner
+# Sonarr/Radarr Torrent Cleaner

-Simple executable to remove torrents and optionally blacklist them if they haven't progressed in a set time period
+Simple executables to remove torrents and optionally blacklist them if they haven't progressed in a set time period.

 ## Usage

-- Copy the provided `config.default.json` to `config.json` and set it up to your preference
+- Rename the provided `cleaner_config.default.json`, to be `rtcleaner_config.json` or `stcleaner_config.json` and set it up for your preference.
 - Run the executable every x minutes using an external program such as cron (Built in scheduling coming soon) (Recommended time 15 minutes)

 ## Config